-A calorie deficit of about 20 to 25% allows you to lose about one pound of fat per week with little to no muscle loss and without feeling starved or deprived.
+A calorie deficit of about 20 to 25% is a good starting place for most people to lose about one pound of fat per week with little to no muscle loss and without feeling starved or deprived.

 You now know a few of the most crucial things about effective weight loss:

 - You need to eat 75 to 80% of your TDEE.

 - You need to eat a lot of protein.

 - You will probably do better with more carbs than less.

 - You don’t need to eat a high-fat diet to be healthy.

 The next step is learning how to turn all of this into daily macro targets that you can build a meal plan around.

 How should you “spend” your calories in terms of macros?